awsdocs/aws-proton-user-guide/doc_source/data-protection.md

 }
 ```

-The first encryption context identifies the AWS Proton template that the resource is associated with and also serves as a constraint for CMK permissions and grants\.
+The first encryption context identifies the AWS Proton template that the resource is associated with and also serves as a constraint for customer managed key permissions and grants\.

 The second encryption context identifies the AWS Proton resource that is encrypted\.